COVID TEACHING FAQ

 Q: What can I do about other university employees not wearing masks at work?

-Unfortunately, the administration is allowing employees to not wear masks in some circumstances.
+University of Manitoba does not require individuals to wear a mask.
 If you feel this is creating an unsafe work environment consider discussing your concerns in a respectful way with the person(s) in question – this is part of fostering a culture on campus that supports everyone wearing masks for the safest possible workplace.
 You can also communicate your concerns to your Department Head or equivalent and to the UMFA office This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Q: Can I refuse to teach in a space that is not adequately ventilated?